OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 date_created
 ---------------------

-  The date/time that this team was created.
+  The date and time that this team was created, in the format ``YYYY- MM-DD HH:MM:SS``.

 ---------------------
 description